 This tutorial gets you quickly started on how to write User Defined Functions.
-For details of how to control the behaviour of the arguments and return values, have a look at Converters and Options.

 One-time Excel preparations¶